Definition: The practice of ending a personal relationship with someone by suddenly and without explanation withdrawing

 So why do people ghost you?
 The plain and simple fact is that they don’t want you.
 Why?
 Each human is different, we all have drastically different needs and it would be a disservice to generalize.
 But, if you are being rejected, there is some behavior, a pattern, a habit, a style of communication, or energy, that the other person doesn’t like or want around them.

 I have a confession to make.
 I ghost people all the time.
 I have been doing it since childhood, without being aware of it at all, until my clients started complaining about being victims of ghosting, and as I listened to their stories, I realized that I do it habitually.
 I have been doing it for so long, I barely am aware of it, but here is my side of the story.

 I am very sensitive to energy, and I confess, I am not very good at protecting myself from it.
-I am learning how to be more like Teflon and let people’s energy just slide off me, but often it is impossible.
+I am learning how to be more like Teflon and let people’s energy slide off me, but often it is impossible.
 I am also a natural healer, a helper, I want to help make everybody feel better.
 And in doing so, I often absorb toxic energies of others, allow their problems to become mine, alleviating their suffering to my own detriment.
 This is not anyone’s fault but my own.
 I am still learning how to protect myself.
-But, in order to protect myself from being drained, and energetically depleted, I have to switch you off.
+But, in order to protect myself from being drained, and energetically depleted, I have to switch some people off.